DugongBioinformatics/DugongRepository/GUI/CirComPara/XFCE4/README.md

 Although authors provide details regarding the expected versions of each software and their dependency requirements, several problems can still be encountered during CirComPara implementation by inexperienced users (see [documentation](https://goo.gl/Eg6cKG) for CirComPara installation details).

-## Simulate the reproducibility and replicability
+## Simulating reproducibility and replicability in alternative OS

 To simulate the reproducibility and replicability of the CirComPara pipeline after its implementation in Dugong, we have created different virtual machines in [VirtualBox](https://www.virtualbox.org/) and [CloudatCost Hosting](http://cloudatcost.com/).